ArupkBiswas/ArupkBiswas/README.md

 ### Hi, I'm Arup! 👋
+---
+Full Stack Developer experienced in designing and developing microservices and back-end development.
+Proficient in database management and skilled in building front-end applications using JavaScript frameworks, with a strong focus on React.js.
+Experienced in working in cross-functional, agile teams.
 <!--
 **ArupkBiswas/ArupkBiswas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.